tursics/kiez-karte/rawdata/README.md

 1. Open the data set page in the open data portal
 2. Download the foodata.json file
 3. Correct postal addresses if needed and save the modified file to foodata.mod.json
-4. Drag'n'drop the file on to the map and save the geolocated result in foodata.geo.json
+4. Drag'n'drop the file on to the map
+5. Wait (it download and geocode the data)
+6. Save the geolocated result in foodata.geo.json
-5. Remove data outside destination region and ungeolocatable addresses and save the result in foodata.show.json
+7. Remove data outside destination region and ungeolocatable addresses and save the result in foodata.show.json
-6. Move foodata.show.json to path /www/data/
+8. Move foodata.show.json to path /www/data/
-7. Contact the data holder and send your corrections!
+9. Contact the data holder and send your corrections!

 Import data from FIS-Broker
 ---------------------------